Make Your School & Community Events More Inclusive

 Filters

-When students come forward to report their disabilities, providing them with tools to make their classes accessible is a no-brainer.
-It’s true that schools readily make the majority of these accommodations when students ask for them.
+Providing students who report their disabilities with the tools to make their classes accessible is a no-brainer.
 However, 52% of students don’t come forward to make those requests.
-Plus, your institution’s community includes more than just your students.

-University and K-12 leaders are responsive to classroom accommodation requests, but many fall short when it comes to proactively providing accessibility.
-Educators are often overlooking students’ needs when it comes to sporting games, guest talks and graduation ceremonies.
+University and K-12 leaders are responsive to classroom accommodation requests, but there still is room for improvement when it comes to proactively providing accessibility.
+Educators often overlook students’ needs when it comes to access for events outside the classroom, such as live sports, guest lectures or graduation ceremonies.
 These oversights are denying students access to events that are key parts of a well-rounded educational experience.

 The need to prioritize inclusion on university campuses shouldn’t be up for debate.
-Educational leaders must aim to make changes that proactively include both their students and diverse community members.
+Educational leaders must aim to make changes that proactively include their students and their diverse community members.
 Being responsive to specific requests is no longer enough.
-Staying competitive in today’s educational climate means adopting policies that drive inclusion inside and outside of the classroom.
+Staying competitive in today’s educational climate means adopting policies that drive inclusion both inside and outside the classroom.

 Here are some key areas educators should consider as they rethink accessibility and inclusion strategies and investments.